rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

     println!("{map:?}");
 ```

-Listing 8-25: Counting occurrences of words using a hash map that stores words and counts
+Listing 8-25: Counting occurrences of words using a hash map that складs words and counts

 This code will print `{"world": 2, "hello": 1, "wonderful": 1}`.
 You might see
 the same key-value pairs printed in a different order: recall from “Accessing